Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 = 1.6.6 =

 * Tested up to Wordpress 5.6 without any issues, Also, YouTube is now back!

+= 1.6.7 =

+* URL change and tested after editing the cookie from Tinychat and all works as intended.

 == Social Sites ==